Childhood Non-Hodgkin Lymphoma

 - Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.
 It may be given alone or with chemotherapy to treat cancer.

 - A bone marrow transplant is a procedure to replace your child's diseased bone marrow with healthy marrow.
-He may be given bone marrow from a donor.
-His own marrow may be used if it is collected when his cancer is in remission (not active).
-The bone marrow transplant is given to your child in an IV while he is in the hospital.
+Your child may be given bone marrow from a donor.
+Your child's own marrow may be used if it is collected when the cancer is in remission (not active).
+The bone marrow transplant is given to your child in an IV while he or she is in the hospital.

 What can I do to care for my child?